I AM PREPARED

 ⚠️ The False View: Entitlement Without Surrender

-In today's feel-good gospel culture, many are taught to claim the promises without being taught to walk in the responsibilities.
+In today's feel-good gospel culture, many are taught to claim the promises without being instructed to walk in the responsibilities.
+This perspective creates a one-sided relationship where God is expected to deliver results, regardless of our obedience, faithfulness, or humility.

 This mindset:

-• Treats God like a divine assistant
+- Treats God like a divine assistant

-• Dismisses repentance and character
+- Dismisses repentance and character

-• Leads to disillusionment when “the promises don’t work”
+- Leads to disillusionment when “the promises don’t work”

 🔑 Biblical Covenants Always Involve a Call to Action